 #10 Present your ideas for continuous improvement (be prepared with a model of what that looks like and how it would be beneficial to your department, be specific and provide data, if possible)

-When you are intentional about managing your career, working hard, being compassionate, flexible and most of all being authentic . . . there will be no need for kissing any of these.
+When you are intentional about managing your career, working hard, being compassionate, flexible and most of all being authentic.
+There won't be any need for kissing any of these.